grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/jsonnet/configure-autoscaling.md

 ### Set minimum replicas = maximum replicas

-If KEDA and Kubernetes HPA work correctly but the HPA configuration (metric and threshold) are not giving the expected results (e.g. not scaling up when required), a simple solution to bypass the autoscaling algorithm is to set `autoscaling_querier_min_replicas` and `autoscaling_querier_max_replicas` to the same value.
+If KEDA and Kubernetes HPA work correctly but the HPA configuration (metric and threshold) are not giving the expected results (e.g. not scaling up when required), a simple solution to bypass the autoscaling algorithm is to set the minimum and maximum replicas to the same value. (e.g. `autoscaling_querier_min_replicas: 40` and `autoscaling_querier_max_replicas: 40`).

 ### Decommission HPA

 To fully decommission HPA in a Mimir cluster you have to:

-1. Set `autoscaling_querier_enabled: false`
+1. Disable the relevant autoscaler (e.g. `autoscaling_querier_enabled: false`).
-2. Manually set the expected number of replicas for the given Mimir component
+2. Manually set the expected number of replicas for the given Mimir component.

 The following example shows how to disable querier autoscaler and configure querier Deployment with 10 replicas: